frsela/fds-faucet/README.md

 # FDS-Faucet

-A simple express project which dispenses a small amount of ETH (or compatible) currency on request.
+A simple Node Express project which dispenses a small amount of ETH (or compatible) currency on request.

 ### Install